 More Evidence that Fathering Affects Men at a Biological Level

 Friday Sep 7, 2012A new study has found that co-sleeping with babies has a biological effect on fathers.
-Specifically, the study, led by Notre Dame anthropology professor, Lee Gettler, found that fathers who slept on the same surface as babies had lower evening levels of testosterone and also a great decline in testosterone over the course of the day than fathers who did not sleep on the same surface as their babies.
+Specifically, the study, led by Notre Dame anthropology professor, Lee Gettler, found that fathers who slept on the same surface as babies had lower evening levels of testosterone and also a greater decline in testosterone over the course of the day compared to fathers who did not sleep on the same surface as their babies.

 This paper is part of a larger study of Filipino men.
 In a previous paper, Gettler and his colleagues reported that becoming and father and being involved in infant care led to reduced levels of testosterone in men.